mythril-forge/homebrew-classes/fighter/fighter-tactician.md

 ## Tactician
 By 2nd level, you have the knowledge and control to hit your enemy where it hurts most.
-When you first make an attack with a melee weapon, you can declare a number, and take it as a penalty to hit.
+When make a Weapon Attack, you can declare a number between `1` and `20` and take it as a penalty to hit.
 If your attack hits, it does extra damage equal to your initial penalty.
-You can only use this ability before you make your roll to hit.
+You can only use this feature before you make your Attack Roll.

 <!--